 The Commission's Proposal has very broad scope and could, if introduced, apply to certain dealings in Notes (including secondary market transactions) in certain circumstances.
 The issuance and subscription of Notes should, however, be exempt.
 Under the Commission's Proposal the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
 Generally, it would apply to certain dealings in Notes where at least one party is a financial institution and at least one party is established in a participating Member State.
-A financial institution may be, or be deemed to be, "established" in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.
+A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.